 To search for driving histories, you must do a driving history search.

 Have you ever searched for criminal records?
 Was it an easy process?
-Did you search online or did you have to call the courthouse? was the information you recieved correct?
+Did you search online or did you have to call the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal records and backgrounds, and your account might make it easier for others.